acushlakoncept/tic-tac-toe/README.md

 <a href="#ldl">Getting Started</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
 <a href="#author">Authors</a>

-This is project is to demonstrate our knowledge of Object Oriented Programming Language in Ruby, building a tic-tac-toe game on the command line where two human players can play against each other and the board is displayed in between turns.
+This project is to demonstrate our knowledge of Object Oriented Programming Language in Ruby, building a tic-tac-toe game on the command line where two human players can play against each other and the board is displayed in between turns.

 ![screenshot](./screenshot.jpg)